-An economist presenting a deck of densely populated PowerPoint slides with graphs and charts that meant very little to the audience and looked very confusing from where we sat.
+An economist presenting a deck of densely populated PowerPoint slides.
+The very impressive looking graphs and charts meant very little to the audience and looked very confusing from where we sat.

 All designed to enlighten the audience that economic growth matters, agility is key and we need to think outside the box; really?

-After a very long day, now we listen to a presentation from one of the world’s largest mobile telecoms organisations self- indulge with a barrage of slides basically telling us how huge, innovative and incredible his company was.
+After a very long day, now we listen to a presentation from one of the world’s largest mobile telecoms organisations.
+A barrage of slides, basically telling us how huge, innovative and incredible his company was.